d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 # Batch Normalization
 :label:`sec_batch_norm`

-Training deep neural nets is difficult.
+Training deep neural networks is difficult.
 And getting them to converge in a reasonable amount of time can be tricky.
-In this section, we describe batch normalization (BN) :cite:`Ioffe.Szegedy.2015`, a popular and effective technique that consistently accelerates the convergence of deep nets.
+In this section, we describe *batch normalization*, a popular and effective technique that consistently accelerates the convergence of deep networks :cite:`Ioffe.Szegedy.2015`.
-Together with residual blocks—covered in :numref:`sec_resnet`—BN
-has made it possible for practitioners to routinely train networks with over 100 layers.
+Together with residual blocks---covered later in :numref:`sec_resnet`---batch normalization has made it possible for practitioners to routinely train networks with over 100 layers.